Values Based Education

 VbE impacts behaviour, relationships, learning environment, personal wellbeing and attitudes to learning and learning diligence which lead to improvements in academic attainment.

-Kings Hill School has been awarded the Values Based Education Quality Mark in April 2017 for its effectiveness in this area and is the first school in Kent to achieve this accreditation.
+Kings Hill School was awarded the Values Based Education Quality Mark in April 2017 for its effectiveness in this area and was the first primary school in Kent to achieve this accreditation.

 There are many components in place at Kings Hill which make for a very strong values based ethos.
 It was joyful to see activities such as the 'Talking Point' assemblies in real time and to see such a rich values based environment.

 Crucially, one feels that the vision and direction are firmly based on providing the very best care and education for the whole school community.